wilsonliaows/docs/connectors/xero.md

 # Xero

-## Triggers and Actions Supported
+## Supported triggers and actions

 The latest triggers and actions can be found on the Workato Xero page.

-The App page has the following format:
+The app page has the following format:

 1. Description